AdarBahar/Obsidian-people-data/README.md

 - **🔍 Name Auto-completion**: Smart auto-completion with configurable trigger patterns
 - **🏷️ Multi-Company Support**: Handle people working at multiple companies with tabbed interface
 - **⚙️ Extensive Configuration**: Customize tooltips, triggers, and visual appearance
+- **📁 People Folder Validation**: Automatic validation with startup alerts and one-click folder creation
+- **🎛️ Reorganized Settings**: Improved hierarchy, clearer terminology, and enhanced user experience

 ## 📖 Basic Usage

-1. Create a folder, right-click on the folder in your file explorer, and select `Set people metadata folder`.
-This registers the folder as your people metadata folder.
+### 📁 Setting Up Your People Folder

+The plugin will automatically check for your People folder when it loads.
+If the folder doesn't exist, you'll see:

+- **Startup Notice**: A notification alerting you that the People folder is missing
+- **Settings Alert**: A prominent red banner in plugin settings with action buttons

+**Quick Setup Options:**
+1. **One-Click Creation**: Click "Create People Folder" in the settings alert
+2. **Manual Creation**: Create a folder named "People" in your vault
+3. **Use Existing Folder**: Right-click any folder → "Set as people folder"

+### 👥 Adding People

-2. Within the folder, create metadata files (with any name of your choice).
+1. Within the People folder, create metadata files (with any name of your choice).
-3. Add a person metadata entry using the `Add a Person` command.
+2. Add a person metadata entry using the `Add a Person` command.
 This will display a user-friendly modal where you can input the person's details and choose which company they belong to.
-4. Once a person metadata entry is added, the person's name should be underlined in your notes.
+3. Once a person metadata entry is added, the person's name should be underlined in your notes.
 You may preview the metadata by hovering over the underlined name with the mouse, or triggering the `Preview person metadata` command when your cursor is on the name.

 ### Editor menu